macekkrystof/personal-website/README.md

 Simple portfolio website powered by Blazor WebAssembly hosted in Azure Static Web Apps with Azure Functions + Storage backend.
 I made this as alternative for PDF CV.
 It's supposed to be extremely low cost solution, it's literally almost free to host.

-You can see working website here: [kmacek.cz](https://www.kmacek.czm)

 # Features

   - Supports multiple language versions of website based on browser language.
   - Responsive SPA

-For now you need to write data manually to Azure Table Storage but I'm working on CMS.
+For data need to be written manually to Azure Table Storage but I'm working on CMS.

 ### Tech